stormasm/dbnotes/arrow/flight-notes.md

 >> I made it so I could keep track of the underlying (messy) state of the world the JDBC driver always turns statements into prepared statements

-Me
 what are the other choices if its not prepared at the top ? what could it be besides prepared ?

-Other person
-in the JDBC driver code, there are two paths for PreparedStatement vs Statement but the calls to the server it makes are always as if it was trying to take the PreparedStatement path...
+>> in the JDBC driver code, there are two paths for PreparedStatement vs Statement
+>> but the calls to the server it makes are always as if it was trying to take the PreparedStatement path...
 I should rename it from flightsql.puml to jdbc.puml

-Me
 So at the top when it asks the question Prepared?
 Yes / No The other choices could be Statement or Query ?